-Many studies employed various properties of papers, venues, authors, and their co-authors to predict the scientific impact. \cite{abrishami2019predicting} and \cite{bai2019predicting} use time series methods and count of early citations to predict the number of citations in the long-term. \cite{jiang2021hints} presented a citation time series approach to predict the citations for newly published papers.
-They used the paper's topic (via keyword), author reputation, venue prestige, and temporal cues(e.g. increasing network centrality over time) to detect citation signals and convert them into signals for citation time series generation. \cite{nie2019academic} utilized some features and categorized them to author (regarding citations and publication), venue, social (co-author), and temporal (average citation increment of the author and co-authors within two years) features and examined their importance in predicting academic rising star. \cite{ayaz2018predicting} and \cite{weihs2017learning} used the number of current publications, citations, or h-index with other features to predict the future h-index and both presented models with ${R^2=0.93}$. \cite{wu2019predicting} included related indicators to these features such as changes in citations and h-index over the last two years to the predictors' list and demonstrated a model with a higher precision ${R^2=0.97}$.
+Many studies employed various properties of papers, venues, authors, and their coauthors to predict the scientific impact.
+Abrishami and Aliakbary \cite{abrishami2019predicting} and Bai et al. \cite{bai2019predicting} use time series methods and early citations count to predict the number of citations in the long term.
+Jiang et al. \cite{jiang2021hints} presented a citation time series approach to predict the citations for newly published papers.
+They used the paper's topic (via keyword), author reputation, venue prestige, and temporal cues (e.g., increasing network centrality over time) to detect citation signals and convert them into signals for citation time series generation.
+Nie et al. \cite{nie2019academic} utilized some features and categorized them into the author (regarding citations and publication), venue, social (coauthor), and temporal (average citation increment of the author and coauthors within two years) features and examined their importance in predicting academic rising star.
+Ayaz et al. \cite{ayaz2018predicting} and Weihs and Etzioni \cite{weihs2017learning} used the number of current publications, citations, or h-index with other features to predict the future h-index and both presented models with ${R^2=0.93}$.
+Wu et al. \cite{wu2019predicting} included related indicators to these features, such as changes in citations and h-index over the last two years to the predictors' list and demonstrated a model with a higher precision ${R^2=0.97}$.
 Further studies focused on other feature types rather than prior impact-based features to identify the influential factors on the scientific impact of researchers.
-For example, \cite{mccarty2013predicting} investigated the relationship between some characteristics of the co-author network and the h-index.
+For example, McCarty et al. \cite{mccarty2013predicting} investigated the relationship between some characteristics of the coauthor network and the h-index.